Non-Euclidean Monotone Operator Theory and Applications: Introduction

-A preliminary version of this work appeared in~\cite{AD-SJ-AVP-FB:21j}.
-Compared to this preliminary version, this version (i) include proofs of all technical results, (ii) is not limited to diagonally-weighted $\ell_1/\ell_\infty$ norms, (iii) provides an extension to the theory for nonsmooth maps via weak pairings, (iv) provides a novel generalization of the Minty-Browder theorem for non-Euclidean monotone mappings, (v) investigates special classes of set-valued inclusions by providing novel non-Euclidean properties of proximal operators, (vi) includes a more comprehensive application to RNNs, allowing for more general activation functions and studies the robustness of the neural network by providing a tighter Lipschitz estimate, and (vii) provides further comparisons to monotone operator theory on Hilbert spaces.
+A preliminary version of this work appeared in~\citep{AD-SJ-AVP-FB:21j}.
+Compared to this preliminary version, this version (i) provides novel theoretical results on the analysis of nonsmooth operators which are monotone with respect to general norms, (ii) proves a novel generalization of the classical Minty-Browder theorem for these non-Euclidean monotone mappings, (iii) study special classes of set-valued inclusions by providing novel non-Euclidean properties of proximal operators, (iv) includes a more comprehensive application to RNNs, allowing for more general activation functions and studies the robustness of the neural network by providing a tighter Lipschitz estimate, and (v) includes proofs of all technical results.
+Finally, we provide further comparisons to monotone operator theory on Hilbert spaces.
+Other prior work,~\citep{AD-SJ-FB:20o,AD-AVP-FB:22q}, focuses on continuous-time contracting dynamical systems with respect to non-Euclidean norms and their robustness properties.
+In contrast, this work instead uses weak pairings, developed in~\citep{AD-SJ-FB:20o}, to establish monotonicity properties of maps with respect to non-Euclidean norms and how we can find zeros of these maps using iterative methods.
+The prior works~\citep{AD-SJ-FB:20o,AD-AVP-FB:22q} do not consider these discrete-time iterations.